FL550/dwd_weather/README.md

 You can enable the ones you like in HA UI under "Configuration" -> "Entities" -> click on the filter icon on the right -> Check "Show diabled entities" -> Check the ones you like to enable -> Click "ENABLE SELECTED" at the top -> Confirm the next dialog

-The sensor values will be set when the next update of dwd_weather is scheduled by HA.
+The sensor values will be set when the next update of dwd_weather is scheduled by Home Assistant.
 This is done every 15 minutes.
 You can skip the waiting time by restarting HA.

 ## Help and Contribution